Lectio Divina: Matthew 13:44-46

 one God, for ever and ever.
 Amen.

-• The Gospel today presents two brief parables from the discourse of the Parables.
-Both are similar to each other, but with significant differences to clarify better determinate aspects of the Mystery of the Kingdom, which the parables are revealing.
+• The Gospel today presents two brief parables from the discourse on the parables.
+They are similar to each other, but with significant differences that clarify aspects of the mystery of the Kingdom which the parables are revealing.

 • Summarizing the teaching of the two parables.
-Both of them have the same objective: to reveal the presence of the Kingdom, but each one reveals it in a diverse way: through the discovery of the gratuity of God’s action in us, and through the effort and the search which each human being makes to discover always better, the sense of his/her life.
+Both of them have the same objective: to reveal the presence of the Kingdom, but each one reveals it in a different way: through the discovery of the gratuity of God’s action in us, and through the effort and the search which each human being makes to discover the meaning of his/her life.

 4) Personal questions

-• A hidden treasure: have I found it sometimes?
-Have I sold everything in order to be able to buy it?
+• Have I ever found a hidden treasure?
+Have I sold everything in order to buy it?

-• To look for pearls: which is the pearl that you are looking for and you have not as yet found?
+• What is the pearl that you are looking for and you have not as yet found?

 5) Concluding Prayer

 in the morning acclaim Your faithful love;

 You have been a stronghold for me,